D3Engineering/edge-ai-ros-inventory-demo/README.md

-# edge-ai-ros-inventory-demo
+# D3 + TI Robot Inventory Demo

-## Getting started
+## Getting Started

 This guide assumes that you have a ROS1 docker container with all of the necessary demo code installed.
 If that is not the case, please follow _TODO: this guide._

-To log in to the robot, set up the wifi router and log in over wifi:
+To log in to the robot, set up the wireless router and log in over SSH:

 ```
 # no password - if this doesn't work you have the wrong address!